TmRAaEx/aaex-file-router/README.md

 A file-based routing system for React projects that automatically generates routes from your file structure.
 Similar to Next.js App Router or Remix file conventions.

-## V. 1.5.0
+## V. 1.6.0

-Removed loading support for framework purpose, might add later in another way
+Added server side routing mainly for AaExJS but it also works inside vite SSR.

 ## Table of Contents